 Spices - I prefer to use dried onion, garlic, and basil in these.
 You can use Italian seasoning in place of the basil if you prefer the flavor of that.

 How to make a Keto Meatball Casserole

-Step 2: Next, scoop the meatballs.
+Step Two: Next, scoop the meatballs.
 You should end up with 24 meatballs.
-Bake until they are almost completely cooked.
-I shoot for 155 on my meat thermometer.
+Bake in a baking dish coated with cooking spray until they are almost completely cooked.
+I shoot for 150-155 on my meat thermometer.

-Step 3: Top with sauce and cheese and finish baking.
+Step Three: Top with sauce and sprinkle mozzarella cheese on top and finish baking.
 For the best golden brown cheese on top broil the low carb meatball casserole for 2-3 minutes, watching it carefully.

 A Cookie Scoop for Meatballs?